2vg/rathole/README.md

 - **Low Resource Consumption** Consumes much fewer memory than similar tools.
 See [Benchmark](#benchmark).
 [The binary can be](docs/build-guide.md) **as small as ~500KiB** to fit the constraints of devices, like embedded devices as routers.
 - **Security** Tokens of services are mandatory and service-wise.
 The server and clients are responsible for their own configs.
 With the optional Noise Protocol, encryption can be configured at ease.
 No need to create a self-signed certificate!
 TLS is also supported.
 - **Hot Reload** Services can be added or removed dynamically by hot-reloading the configuration file.
 HTTP API is WIP.
+- **Customizable blacklist/whitelist** Server can set blacklists and whitelists for each IP.

 ## Quickstart